Updated: May 30

 The power of this tool comes in a surprisingly simple package.
 While metronomes may vary in weight, size, and design, they all perform the same function.

-A metronome uses measured beats (or ticks) to keep the tempo in a piece of music.
+A bpm metronome uses measured beats-per-minute (commonly shorted as bpm or ticks) to keep the tempo in a piece of music.
 This improves the timing of the musician as they perform, and prevents some from either speeding up or slowing down.

-Eventually, with frequent use, the pianist is able to listen for the tempo on their own.
+Eventually, with frequent use, the pianist is able to listen for the tempo on their own and control the piano speeds.
 However, your metronome may make an appearance throughout your career as a musician.

 Different Types of Metronomes